Translate Comments

 About Translating Comments

 We often want to reach as wide an audience as possible.
 But if the members of our research team don’t speak multiple languages, this can limit our ability to analyze feedback provided in foreign languages.
-Translate Comments will make analyzing participant feedback easier by allowing you to translate text responses.
+Luckily you can make analyzing respondent feedback easier by translating text responses.

-Translate Responses is located in the Data & Analysis tab and is compatible with Text Tools, Response Editing, Data Table Exports, Results Reporting, and CX Dashboards.
-It is not compatible with Legacy Exports or with API.
+You can translate comments in the Data & Analysis tab.
+This feature is compatible with Text iQ, response editing, data exports, reporting, and CX Dashboards.
+This feature is not compatible with API.

 Translating Your Text Responses